raquelcrlima/UI-EM3/README.md

 * Before opening the app, please make sure that you have **R and RStudio installed in your computer**.
 Here is a [tutorial](https://learnr-examples.shinyapps.io/ex-setup-r/) on how to [install R](https://cran.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/);

-* Besides, please make sure that the **files “UI_EM3_tool.R”, "Example Decision-makers.xlsx", "Example Employees.xlsx", "Example School Students.xlsx" and "Example University Students.xlsx" are in the same folder** in your computer.
+* Besides, please make sure that the **files “app.R”, "Example Decision-makers.xlsx", "Example Employees.xlsx", "Example School Students.xlsx" and "Example University Students.xlsx" are in the same folder** in your computer.

 ### LAUNCHING THE APP

-* Open the “UI_EM3_tool.R” file in your RStudio editor;
+* Open the “app.R” file in your RStudio editor;
 * RStudio will recognize the script and provide a "Run App" button (at the top of the editor);
 * Click this button to launch the app;
 * RStudio will launch the app in a new window by default;